redecheck/redecheck/README.md

 ##### Firefox

-ReDeCheck uses the popular Mozilla Firefox web browser to render and analyse the webpage under test.
-Currently, it relies upon version 46, which is available at https://ftp.mozilla.org/pub/firefox/releases/46.0/, for all major operating systems.
+ReDeCheck uses the popular Mozilla Firefox web browser to render and analyse the web page under test.
+Currently, it has been tested on version 46, which is available at https://ftp.mozilla.org/pub/firefox/releases/46.0/, for all major operating systems.
 Simply download and install the relevant version for your setup and ReDeCheck will handle the rest.
+As there are a large number of options available, here is an example.
+To install on MacOS, first select `mac/` and then select your desired language (e.g. `en-GB` for English UK).
+Please be careful to not simply download the SDK (e.g. `firefox-46.0.mac-x86_64.sdk.tar.bz2`) as this will not provide you with an executable Firefox browser.

+You may be able to use ReDeCheck with a more recent version of Firefox, but due to widely reported communication issues between Selenium and Firefox version 47 and later, there is a chance it may not execute correctly.
+If this is the case, using version 46 should solve the issue.

 #### Installation with Eclipse